tniets/investigating-geo-firebase/README.md

 You can submit locations by using the top form.

 Use second form to find locations in radius (km).
+Results will be displayed in the browser console.